Johanneshilmer/johanneshilmer/README.md

 # 💫 About Me:
-I'm a web developer specializing in backend development with Python.
-Currently, I'm learning JavaScript to enhance my skills in frontend development.
+👋 Welcome to my GitHub page!
+I'm a web developer on a journey to become a full-stack developer with a focus on JavaScript and Python.
+While I specialize in backend development, I'm currently expanding my skills in frontend development by diving deeper into JavaScript.

-Thank you for visiting my Github page.
+With a passion for building robust web applications, I'm excited about the endless possibilities that arise from combining my expertise in backend development with newfound frontend capabilities.
+Together, let's craft amazing web experiences and push the boundaries of what's possible on the web!

-Let's create amazing web applications together!
+Thank you for stopping by, and I look forward to collaborating with you on exciting projects.

 ## 🌐 Socials: